Benign prostatic hyperplasia

 Lower Urinary Tract Symptoms related to BPH

-- Frequent need to urinate, both day and night (urgency).
+- Need to urinate more often, both day and night (urgency)

 A Swedish study on 3345 men suffering from Lower Urinary Tract Symptoms (LUTS) showed that 37% of these men mentioned that these symptoms negatively affected their quality of life- 77% answered that their relationship was negatively affected.3